 Posted on July 8th, 2020

-A good filtration and drying system is essential to compressor efficiency all year round but especially important in the summer months.
-Warm temperatures through the day result in the system cooling down significantly at night, leading to moisture condensing in compressed air pipework.
+A good filtration and drying system is essential to compressor efficiency all year round, but especially important in the summer months.
+Warm temperatures through the day and cooler temperatures at night lead to moisture condensing in compressed air pipework.
 This can have a seriously damaging effect on downstream equipment or on product quality.

 Maintaining filters by removing any dirt or dust and servicing your filter elements will allow the system to run more smoothly and use less energy.